 This course is a continuation of Voice Class I, voice study in a group setting.
 Students will focus on the reinforcement of basic elements of proper vocal production, as well as techniques for practice, performance, and maintaining vocal health.
-2 hrs. lecture/wk.

 MUS 175 Songwriting (2 Hours)